Skip to main content

 Written by Achraf Hamidi

-When disputing Amazon shortages, timeliness is an essential factor that can increase or decrease the chances of your dispute's success.
+When disputing Amazon shortages, timeliness is an essential factor that can increase or decrease the chances of your initial dispute's success.
 In order to give you the best chances of recovering dollars lost to Amazon shortages, our team created the following deduction classifications:

 What does this look like on the platform?

+On the deductions list view page, you will find that each shortage listed on the page comes with a tag.
 In addition to these tags, you can also use the new 'Dispute Timeliness' filter to view any combination of tagged shortage claims.

 You can also view each deduction's timeliness category on the deduction details page.